 Fishing rods for snapper

 There are many snapper rods in the market these days.
 These are usually split into 2 categories BAIT rods and LURE rods.
-The bait rods on the market vary greatly in budget but generally have several characteristics in common.
-Length of 7 foot 6 inches and weight class of 4-7 kilos are the most common length and weigh classes available.
+The bait rods on the market vary greatly in price so you can buy something suitable for your available budget.
+Generally, they all have several characteristics in common.
+Length between 7-8 feet and weight class between 4-8 kilos are the most common.
 Years past we would have seen heavier outfits than 4-7 kilo but we’re seeing a trend of anglers fishing even lighter now.
 These bait rods usually have a flexible tip so you can easily see bites and inquiries.
 Snapper Fishing Tips Melbourne.

 Recommended snapper bait rods include